UDT-ITF/website/source/api/index.md

 #### 2.4.2 Mode
-The mode parameter specifies how a text fragment is specified in the subsequent fragment parameter.
-This enables text fragments to be specified in terms of the higher level structural elements of a text, rather than just using a character offset from the start of the file.
-As well as being more friendly to human interpretation, this enables fragment references to be more readily mapped between versions of a text, or to be updated as a text is edited.
-ITF defines a few common modes but new modes can be defined using the predefined modes as an illustration.
+The mode parameter specifies how a text fragment is specified in the subsequent fragment parameter by providing a system of "text coordinates".
+This provides the option for text fragments to be specified in terms of the higher level structural elements of a text, rather than just using a character offset from the start of the file.
+As well as being more friendly to human interpretation, mode allow fragment references to be more readily mapped between versions of a text, or to be updated as a text is edited.
+However, since modes reflect some aspects of the structure of the underlying texts, most will only be applicable to particular types of Resources.
+Complex texts which have parts with different structures may not be fully addressible using just a single higher level mode.
+ITF defines a few basic modes but new modes can be defined using the predefined modes as an basis.

 The modes represent a generalised version of a text format.
-A [mode information request](253-mode-information-request) can be used to identify version-specific nomenclature (such as designating pages recto-verso) although this is purely for information for display.
+A [mode information request](253-mode-information-request) can be used to identify version-specific nomenclature (such as actual page numbering) although this is primarily for information or display.
 The list of modes is extensible and any custom modes can be discovered via the aforementioned mode information request.

 | Form of Mode Parameter| Description |